Standardized test: Using scores for comparisons

 Either of these systems can be used in standardized testing.
-What is important to standardized testing is whether all students are asked equivalent questions, under equivalent circumstances, and graded equally.
-In a standardized test, if a given answer is correct for one student, it is correct for all students.
-Graders do not accept an answer as good enough for one student but reject the same answer as inadequate for another student.
+What is important to standardized testing is whether all students are asked the equivalent questions, under reasonably equal circumstances, and graded according to the same standards.

-The term normative assessment refers to the process of comparing one test-taker to his or her peers.
+A normative assessment compares each test taker against other test takers.
 A norm-referenced test (NRT) is a type of test, assessment, or evaluation which yields an estimate of the position of the tested individual in a predefined population.
 The estimate is derived from the analysis of test scores and other relevant data from a sample drawn from the population.
-This type of test identifies whether the test taker performed better or worse than other students taking this test.
-A criterion-referenced test (CRT) is a style of test which uses test scores to show whether or not test takers performed well on a given task, not how well they performed compared to other test takers.
-Most tests and quizzes that are written by school teachers are criterion-referenced tests.
-In this case, the objective is simply to see whether the student can answer the questions correctly.
-The teacher is not usually trying to compare each student's result against other students.
+This type of test identifies whether the test taker performed better or worse than other people taking this test.
+An IQ test is a norm-referenced standardized test.

-This makes standardized tests useful for admissions purposes in higher education, where a school is trying to compare students from across the nation or across the world.
+Comparing against others makes norm-referenced standardized tests useful for admissions purposes in higher education, where a school is trying to compare students from across the nation or across the world.
+The standardization ensures that all of the students are being tested equally, and the norm-referencing identifies which are better or worse.
 Examples of such international benchmark tests include the Trends in International Mathematics and Science Study (TIMMS) and the Progress in International Reading Literacy Study (PIRLS).
-Performance on these exams have been speculated to change based on the way standards like the Common Core State Standards (CCSS) line up with top countries across the world.

-Because the results can be compared across dissimilar schools, the results of a national standardized test can be used to determine what areas need to be improved.
-Tests that are taken by everyone can help the government determine which schools and which students are struggling the most.
-With this information, they can implement solutions to fix the issue, allowing students to learn and grow in an academic environment.
+A criterion-referenced test (CRT) is a style of test which uses test scores to show how well test takers performed on a given task, not how well they performed compared to other test takers.
+Most tests and quizzes that are written by school teachers are criterion-referenced tests.
+In this case, the objective is simply to see whether the test taker can answer the questions correctly.
+The test giver is not usually trying to compare each person's result against other test takers.